DaniGarMata/Rad-Engine/README.md

 ### Menus
 File:
-* Save / Load Configuration
+* Save / Load Configuration (it loads the saved configuration after exiting and launching the editor)
 * Save / Load Scene
 * Exit